felixhageloh/uebersicht/README.md

 ### @start()

 Start updating a previously stopped widget again.
-Does nothing if `refeshFrequency` is set to `false`.
+Does nothing if `refreshFrequency` is set to `false`.

 ### @refresh()